jshakes/jshakespeare2023/content/about.md

 ## Colophon

 This website was built using [Hugo](https://gohugo.io/), a static site generator built with Go.
-The theme code is open source and can be found on [GitHub](https://github.com/jshakes/jshakespeare2019).
-It is hosted on [Netlify](https://www.netlify.com/).
+The theme code is open source and can be found on [GitHub](https://github.com/jshakes/jshakespeare2023).

 The display font is Overpass, the body font is Inter, and the code font is Ubuntu Mono.